autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/launch-autoware/vehicle/index.md

 The Autoware vehicle stacks begin launching with autoware_launch.xml as mentioned on the [Launch Autoware](../index.md) page, and the tier4_vehicle.launch.xml is called in this context.
-The following diagram describes some of the Autoware vehicle launch file flow within the `autoware_launch` and `autoware.universe` packages.
+The following diagram describes some of the Autoware vehicle launch file flow within the `autoware_launch` and `autoware_universe` packages.

 <figure markdown>
   ![vehicle-launch-flow](images/vehicle_launch_flow.svg){ align=center width=720}